ggreer/geoff.greer.fm/_posts/2012-09-03-profiling-ag-writing-my-own-scandir.md

 };
 {% endhighlight %}

 This is sort of an unusual structure; the parents don't have pointers to their children.
+That's because they don't need to.
+I simply allocate and set the ignore struct, search the directory, then free the struct.
+This is done around [line 340 of search.c](https://github.com/ggreer/the_silver_searcher/blob/3deff34b45fa7e41bb9d7219029d8126c201bda5/src/search.c#L341).
+Searching is recursive, so really the frame pointer is what keeps

+The final change was to [rewrite `filename_filter()`](https://github.com/ggreer/the_silver_searcher/blob/3deff34b45fa7e41bb9d7219029d8126c201bda5/src/ignore.c#L204).
+Now, it calls `fnmatch()` on every entry in the ignore struct.
+If none of those match and `ig->parent` isn't `NULL`, it repeats the process with the parent ignore struct.

 Finally, I'd like to give a shout-out to [Instruments.app](http://developer.apple.com/documentation/DeveloperTools/Conceptual/InstrumentsUserGuide/Introduction/Introduction.html).
 I've found it invaluable for finding the causes of any memory leaks or performance issues.